bcornec/wod-set/profile/USER-GUIDE.md

 ![workshop screen 2](https://hpe-developer-portal.s3.amazonaws.com/uploads/media/2020/7/workshop-screen-2-1600260642513.png)

-Each notebook generally has several sections.
+Each notebook generally has several sections ordered by the initial number.
 Start with the **Read Me First** and follow the instructions from there.

 ![workshop screen 3](https://hpe-developer-portal.s3.amazonaws.com/uploads/media/2020/7/workshop-screen-3-1600260646340.png)